qleet/user-docs/docs/guides/getting-started.md

 sudo usermod -aG docker $USER
 ```

-Once docker is installed, you can install qleetctl using Homebrew (recommended)
+Once docker is installed, you can install tptctl using Homebrew (recommended) or
-or by downloading the binary release from Github.
+by downloading the binary release from Github.

 ### Homebrew